denizoglu/bdd/01_Preliminaries.markdown

-# What to Do First When You First Install a Brand New Server
+# What to Do First When You Install a Brand New Server

 [TOC]